The Price-Pareto growth model of networks with community structure: Experiments

-Figures~\ref{fig:dblp-density} and~\ref{fig:cora-density} present the observed and modelled in-degree densities in the communities of the real networks.
-We estimated the densities from our predicted degree sequence for $\rho_i$ values obtained using estimator~\eqref{eq:parameters}.
+Figures~\ref{fig:dblp-density} and~\ref{fig:cora-density} present the observed and modelled complementary cumulative distribution functions in the communities of the real networks.
+We estimated all values from our predicted degree sequence for $\rho_i$ values obtained using estimator~\eqref{eq:parameters}.
 First, looking at Figure~\ref{fig:cora-density}, we observe that all our modelled densities fit well to the observed degree sequences.
-Our model fits especially well to the tails of the densities while keeping the peak well approximated in the most clusters as well.
-The other $\rho_i$ estimators often fitted better to the peaks but produced unacceptable estimation of the tails.
+Our model fits especially well when describing both low- and medium-degree nodes and only overestimated largest in-degree in biggest communities.
+The other $\rho_i$ estimators often fitted better near distribution means but diverged from real distributions at tails.

+Similarly, Figure~\ref{fig:dblp-density} shows that the our analytical prediction matches the empirical densities closely across most clusters, with particularly good agreement at low and medium in-degrees and the highest degrees kept bounded from above.
+The agreement is strong for all but the two largest communities.
+We view the remaining deviations as expected: real citation networks exhibit phenomena (ageing, fitness heterogeneity, finite-size effects in the extreme tail) that lie outside the scope of a minimal analytical framework.
+It should also be emphasised that all curves in Figure~\ref{fig:dblp-density} are produced by a single joint analytical fitting rather than eight independent per-community fits, with parameters coupled through the equations of Section~\ref{sec:experiments}.
+Consequently, the fit to any one community cannot be improved in isolation without risking deterioration elsewhere, and the quality of the model should be assessed jointly across all communities.